HumabHatterZed/WhistleWindInscryptionMods/README.md

 ### None so far!
 If you find any issues or bugs whilst playing, please open an issue on the GitHub or @ me on the modding Discord so I can fix it asap.

+## 💌 Credits
+Shoutout to Arackulele, divisionbyz0rro, and julien-perge for having public GitHubs for me to reference back to/~~steal~~borrow from.

+Special mention to James Veug's ReadmeMaker mod for providing the cost sprites I use; you're a lifesaver!

+Big thanks to Rengar and yam the nokia for reporting bugs to me!

 ## ⚖️ Changelog
+For the full changelog, refer to the .md file included in the mod package.
 <details>
 <summary>Changelog</summary>